Kurt Welter: Early life and career

 Welter was born on 25 February 1916 in Cologne-Lindenthal.
 He was the son of merchant Julius Welter and his wife Gertrud, née Morian.
 On 29 February, he was baptised into the Catholic Church with the full name of Kurt Johann Franz Ludwig Welter.
 The family moved to Brühl where Welter Volksschule on 1 April 1922.
 On 1 April 1929, he transferred to the boys school St. Antonius in Aachen, graduating from this school on 1 April 1930.
 On 1 May 1930, Welter attended the private Rohloff merchant school (see August Rackow) in Cologne from which he graduated on 31 March 1931.
 In parallel, he worked in his father's company.
+According to Streetly, Welter was a member of the Nazi Party.

 On 1 April 1931, Welter started his merchant apprenticeship with the Cologne-based sales office of the Lausitzer Glaswerke AG, a manufacturer of glass.
 In parallel, he attended the Berufsschule (vocational school) and finished his vocational education on 31 March 1934.
 Welter then joined the Landespolizei (state police) on 1 October 1934.
 On 23 May 1935, he volunteered for 41/2 years of military service in the Luftwaffe of which his service with the Landespolizei was accounted for.
 He first served with the staff of the Neubrandenburg Airfield and was made a Gefreiter (lance corporal) on 1 November 1935.
 On 26 September 1936, Welter signed up for 12 years and was accepted for flight service.

 From December 1936 to September 1937, Welter served with Fliegerersatzabteilung 27 (27th Flier Replacement Unit) at Halberstadt where was promoted to Unteroffizier (subordinate officer or sergeant) on 1 April 1937.
 On 1 October, he was posted to the student company of Flugkommando Berlin (Berlin Flight Commando) and in December to the 2.
 Company of the Flugzeugführerschule A/B 21 (FFS A/B 21—flight school for the pilot license) in Magdeburg.
 From Magdeburg, he was transferred to Flugzeugführerschule A/B 51 (FFS A/B 51—flight school) based at Nohra near Weimar.
 There, he completed his Pilot Badge (Flugzeugführerabzeichen) on 7 May 1938.
 On 31 October 1938, Welter was awarded the Wehrmacht Long Service Award 4th Class (Wehrmacht-Dienstauszeichnung 4.
 Klasse) for four years of service.
 At the time, he was assigned to the Fliegerersatzabteilung 13 (13th Flier Replacement Unit) which in later 1938 became Fliegerersatzabteilung 51 (51st Flier Replacement Unit) both based in Nohra.